 Diagnosis and Treatment of Pemphigus in Dogs

-A definitive diagnosis can be made by skin biopsy.
+A vet makes a definitive diagnosis by skin biopsy.

 Treatment of this disease is life long.